skategui/babylonhealthtest/README.md

 Benchmark of the performance : https://codeburst.io/json-vs-protocol-buffers-vs-flatbuffers-a4247f8bda6f
 - Offline :  Usage of **Room** to store some data and have some consistency between sessions, also in order to preload some views and be able to use the app offline. (better UX)

 - Network / Coroutine : Use coroutine instead of RxAndroid for the request calls.
-Coroutine is lighter, faster, and consume less memory.
+Coroutine is lighter, faster and consume less memory.
 Better use RxAndroid when we wish to have a reactive app (with Flowable for instance.) [benchmark available here](https://proandroiddev.com/kotlin-coroutines-vs-rxjava-an-initial-performance-test-68160cfc6723)

 - Requests content : Populate object in the JSON instead of providing only the object's id and make another request to get the full object.
   For instance, in the Post object we could have received the user object instead of only the Id ,or only **the fields needed** to have smaller response).